mixflame/GlobalChat2/README.md

 * send anything, handle can be anything too

-* written entirely in Ruby and now Swift
+* written entirely in Ruby and now also has a OS X Swift client

 * end to end encryption of private messages